bliutwo/pomodoro/README.md

 - The updates don't actually correspond to one second.
 - It's impossible to stop the timer (even with red X or ctrl+C on the keyboard in the terminal) unless I stop the "Python" task in task manager.

-- [ ] Get the updates to correspond to one second.
+- [x] Get the updates to correspond to one second. (`app.setPollTime(1000)`)
 - [ ] Fix the unstoppable timer issue mentioned above.

+Actually, the unstoppable timer issue isn't as important.
+What I really need to do now is to display the Pomodoro timer on top of the global timer, as well as a background corresponding to what the session is (pomodoro, break).

+- [ ] Display the Pomodoro timer on top of the global timer.
+- [ ] Display background corresponding to what the session is (pomodoro, break).
+Maybe red for pomodoro, green for break?

 ### History